54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Every Little Thing She Does Is Magic” by The Police

 Lightening up the mood from the holiday’s dark imagery to its fun, magical aspects, this upbeat tune from The Police is absolutely perfect for your playlist.
 Not surprisingly, the song was used in the 2005 movie version of Bewitched, starring Nicole Kidman.
-The film and the TV series it’s based on are, of course, about a witch.
+The film and the TV series it’s based on are, of course, about a witch, which makes this one of the best Halloween songs.

 “I Put a Spell on You” by Nina Simone